IRDG2OI/seatizen-to-zenodo/README.md

 ### Installation
 The installation can either be done locally or on datarmor. <br/>
-:bulb: Datarmor is Ifremer's supercomputer on which you can parallelize code exceution for a large amount of data.
+:bulb: Datarmor is Ifremer's supercomputer on which you can parallelize code execution for a large amount of data.
 #### Local
 1. Clone the git repository
 ```